AndrealVox/box_o_vox/README.md

         - Ninja: a master of combat,
                        can kill any target

-        - Alchemist: an herbalist gone mad, seeing as all the best ingredients are behind enemy lines, they took up arms
+        - jobs:alchemist: an herbalist gone mad,
+                       seeing as all the best ingredients
+                       are behind enemy lines, they took up arms